8 Vital Tips on Talking About Mental Health With Your Spouse

 Whether you’re talking about your mental health or that of your spouse, honesty is important.

-It may be uncomfortable and challenging opening up, but hiding your feelings from your loved one will cause more harm in the long term.
+It may be uncomfortable and challenging to open up, but hiding your feelings from your loved one will cause more harm in the long term.

-You should both allow each other to speak freely and to remain non-judgmental.
+You should both allow each other to speak freely and remain non-judgmental.

 The more openly you can talk with each other, the better you will be able to understand.
 Having a better understanding, in turn, will help you both address the mental illness and reduce strain on your relationship.